adaptris/interlok-docs-legacy/pages/developer/developer-ui-api.md

 ![Local Swagger Doing Operation](./images/ui-api/swagger-with-interlok-data-opened.png)

+## Deprecated ##

+All the Channel and Workflow api urls up to version 3.6.3 are deprecated.
+Adapter api urls are still valid.

+- Channel urls starting like `/external/channel/{url}/{jmxUid}/{channel}` have changed to `/external/adapter/{url}/{jmxUid}/channel/{channel}`
+- Workflows urls starting like `/external/workflow/{url}/{jmxUid}/{channel}/{workflow}` have changed to `/external/adapter/{url}/{jmxUid}/channel/{channel}/workflow/{workflow}`

+## Api Parameters ##

+This section aims to help understanding the most used api parameters.

+- **adapter:** Path parameter corresponding to the Adapter database id.
+You can also use 'local' to work with the UI local adapter.
+- **url:** Path Path parameter corresponding to the JMX URL used to connect to an Adapter. i.e. service:jmx:jmxmp://localhost:5555.
+Use with the **jmxUid** parameter
+- **jmxUid:** Path Path parameter corresponding to the unique identifier used in the Adapter configuration XML.
+Used with the **url** parameter.
+- **Jmx-Credentials:** Header parameter corresponding to the Adapter JMX credentials.
+Only use this if the jmx connection has been configured to use credentials.
+- **jmxEnv:** Query parameters corresponding to the Adapter JMX environment parameters.
+- **channel:** Path Path parameter corresponding to the Channel unique id.
+- **workflow:** Path Path parameter corresponding to the Workflow unique id.

 ## Real World Example ##

 There is a working example of the UI API in action within the cm-dashboard project (the Cirrus UI).